 One In, All In

-Ryan took on role as Gaffer.
-I became Director of Football.
-Of course we’d be playing 4-4-2.
+Ryan took on the role as Gaffer.
+I became the Director of Football.
+Of course, we’d be playing 4-4-2.
 Tunnocks agreed to sponsor our shirts and supply our dressing room with half-time snacks.

 We opened up submissions from around the world.
 7 spots left.
 We were pretty taken aback by the response.
 We weren’t interested in if you’d won the Costa Poetry Prize.
 We were only interested if you were willing to die for 3 points.

 The rest of the team included—Elinor Clark, Luca Goaten, Aaron Kent, Kayleigh Campbell, PR, Orla Foster, & Jamie Thrasivilou.

 The opportunity to sign a super-sub landed on our desk one morning.
 Mike Garry.
 We gave him the 58 shirt to honour the beautiful Busby Babes.